GluuFederation/docs-cb-prod/docs/source/index.md

 [Gluu Server 4.0](https://gluu.org/docs/ce/4.0) and onward supports Couchbase Enterprise Edition (EE) as a database backend.
 Couchbase can be used as an alternative to LDAP, or in addition to LDAP using "hybrid" mode (as documented [below](#hybrid-backend)).

-## Pre-requirements

-- A production-grade clustered deployment of Couchbase requires *at least* three dedicated nodes.

 ## Installation

 There are two supported deployment strategies: